Chapter 3. Accessible, Affordable Care --- Financial Paradigm

 Fine Citizens hello.

-Looking back, imagining the planned United States Health Care System (USHCS) to be up and running as carefully designed, tax-payer funded, single-payer, regional provider infrastructure, a significantly ill (viral myositis) young lad had access to and received immediate affordable, basic/necessary, compassionate --- safe, timely, efficient, effective, equitable/just, patient-centered care (ABC-STEEEP).
+Looking back, imagining the planned United States Health Care System (USHCS) to be up and running as carefully designed, tax-payer funded, single-payer, regional provider infrastructure, a significantly ill (viral myositis) young lad living in a rural community had access to and received immediate affordable, basic/necessary, compassionate - safe, timely, efficient, effective, equitable/just, patient-centered care (ABC-STEEEP).
 A significant clinical success story for sure but the clinical implications are only a small part of the message.
 Benefits extend far beyond the clinical.
+Please consider…

-His Mom does pay a modest annual tax as a percentage of her income;
+His Mom pays a modest annual tax as a percentage of her income;

-Her employer does pay a modest annual tax as a percentage of corporate income;
+Her employer pays a modest annual tax as a percentage of corporate income;

 The year before the onset of the USHCS, the young family paid $900/month in